DeepCollision/DeepCollisionData/REST APIs/README.md

 ### Step 1: Load scene and generate AVUT's position

-There are a two parameters in **LoadScene API**: the first one is Map, and the second one is the road which the AVUT will drive on.
+There are two parameters in **LoadScene API**: the first one is Map, and the second one is the road which the AVUT will drive on.

 ```python
 import request